 The Civil Partnership Act 2004

-came into effect on 5th December 2005.
+December 2019.
 Details of the Legal Requirements for Registering a Civil Partnership, together with information about ceremonies, are included on this page.

 What is a civil partnership?